lgehu/ecg_sensor/README.md

 If the command is either misswritten or does not exist, the board respond with an error.
 The command interpreter on the board side perform a type check on reception before storing the new value.
 It mean that no value will be updated if you send a value of incorrect format or out of bounds.
-Example: <SAMPLE_RATE=100.5> send an error because a Natural (All integer greater than 0) is expected.
+Example: <SAMPLE_RATE=100.5> send an error because a Positive (All integer greater than 0) is expected.

 **General commands**
 | Commands/Parameters |  Description  | Argument type